World War II in Yugoslav Macedonia

 Kingdom of Yugoslavia rule which had negative impact on the majority of the population.
 Even the local Communists, separated from the Yugoslav and joined the Bulgarian Communist Party.
 However, even those Macedonians who felt that they were Bulgarians soon discovered that the Bulgarians from Bulgaria were suspicious of them and considered them "backward Bulgarians" or second-class Bulgarians.
 In fact, Bulgarian authorities began a process of oppressive Bulgarianization as they realised that only part of the Macedonian population felt Bulgarian or was pro-Bulgarian.
+Some researchers describe this process as "re-Bulgarisation" and "de-Serbianisation".
 The occupation troops acted just as viciously and arrogantly toward the local population as did the officials.
-Thus, they soon became an object of disgust from the population, especially the great majority that felt themselves Macedonians developed strong resentment towards the Bulgarian regime as it acted the same way as the Serbian one before.
+Thus, they soon became an object of disgust from the population, especially these who felt themselves Macedonians, developed strong resentment towards the Bulgarian regime as it acted the same way as the Serbian one before.

-The wartime national chauvinism and suffering backlash generated sizable support for the Communist Partisans, whose power started to grow only in 1943 with the capitulation of Italy and the Soviet victories over Nazi Germany, which turned the tide in the war and the partisans actions became more successful.
+The wartime national chauvinism and suffering backlash generated some support for the Communist Partisans, whose power started to grow only in 1943 with the capitulation of Italy and the Soviet victories over Nazi Germany, which turned the tide in the war and the partisans actions became more successful.
 The role of the Bulgarian communists, who avoided organizing mass armed resistance, was also a key factor, their influence over the Macedonian Committee remained dominant until 1943.
 Another key factor was the main goal of the Yugoslav Partisans which could not inspire and attract Macedonians who saw it as a reestablishment of Yugoslavia and the Serbian rule.
 This changed, when in the beginning of 1943, Tito's special emissary Svetozar Vukmanović arrived in Macedonia.
-Vukmanović had to activate the struggle and give a Macedonian "facade" to the form and content, as well as to the aims and aspirations of it in order to secure mass participation of Macedonians.
+Vukmanović had to activate the struggle and give a Macedonian "facade" to the form and content, as well as to the aims and aspirations of it in order to secure participation of Macedonians.
 He was supposed to set up a Macedonian Communist Party within the framework of the Yugoslav one, which would include only activists loyal to the Yugoslav agenda.
 They formed in 1943 the People's Liberation Army of Macedonia and the Macedonian Communist Party in the western part of the area, where the Albanian Partisans also participated in the resistance movement.
 The Macedonian Communist Party would lead the effort, not for the restoration of the old Yugoslavia, but above all for the liberation and unification of Macedonia and a new federal union of Yugoslav peoples with an extension of its prewar territory.
-This appeal attracted more and more young people to the armed resistance.
+This appeal attracted more young people to the armed resistance.
 All of the previous led to the rise of an younger anti-Bulgarian oriented generation of partisan leaders, who were loyal to Yugoslavia.